-“We are always on the lookout to partner with whoever wants to join the Alfamart family and contribute to our advocacy,” Ong said.
+“We are always on the lookout to partner with whomever wants to join the Alfamart family and contribute to our advocacy,” Ong said.
 “Partnerships are especially more relevant now that everyone is recovering from the economic effects of the pandemic.
 We also took our own hits, and as we recover, we hope to stand up and support other individuals or businesses who need a hand to get back on their feet,” Ong concluded.

 For more information on how to become a lessor, a consignee, or an employee, you may visit the Alfamart website at https://alfamart.com.ph/.